-Each LSAY cohort consists of a sample of young Australians and follows them annually from when they are 15 years old (or in Year 9 as was the case for Y95 and Y98 cohorts) for 10 years.
+Each LSAY cohort consists of a sample of young Australians and follows them annually from when they are 15 years old (or in Year 9 as was the case for Y95 and Y98 cohorts) for at least 10 years.
 Data for the first wave are collected through a combination of school achievement tests and a questionnaire administered at school.
 Data for subsequent waves are gathered through annual telephone or online interviews.
 Since 2003, the initial survey wave has been integrated with the OECD triennial Programme for International Student Assessment (PISA).
-Over 10,000 students start out in each cohort.
+More than 10,000 students start out in each cohort.
 Respondents can miss more than one non-consecutive interview and still remain in the survey.

 Due to population shifts over time and survey attrition, care needs to be taken when comparing individual cohorts against other samples which have been drawn from different populations.
 For example, it can be misleading to compare the Y03 cohort at wave 3 in 2005 (who are, on average 17 years old) against 17-year-olds from other surveys in the same year.